agusserra/OpenStack-Folsom-Install-guide/OpenStack_Folsom_Install_Guide_WebVersion.rst

 :Control Node: em1 (10.111.80.201), em2.90 (10.222.90.201)
 :Compute Node: em1 (10.111.80.202), em2.90 (10.222.90.202)

-**Note 1:** If you are not interrested in Quantum, you can also use this guide but you must follow the nova section found `here <https://github.com/mseknibilel/OpenStack-Folsom-Install-guide/blob/master/Tricks%26Ideas/install_nova-network.rst>`_ instead of the one written in this guide.

-**Note 2:** This is my current network architecture, you can add as many compute node as you wish.
+**Note 1:** This is my current network architecture, you can add as many compute node as you wish.

 .. image:: http://i.imgur.com/RK6X7.jpg